Chapter 19 : Finals and Farewells

 As it turned out, Gryffindor beat Ravenclaw in the last Quidditch game, so they won the Quidditch Cup.
 They’d had it for years, so I wasn’t surprised, but I thought it was long since time for another house to have it.

 Exams began in two days, so I spent literally the entire weekend in the library.
 I’d staked out a table for myself in a corner and spread books all over it, and I hardly ever left.
 I even slept there Saturday night, although that was unintentional; I’d simply fallen asleep and then woken up the following morning with my face stuck to my Charms book.

 Mandy and Charlotte visited me on Sunday and asked if I was planning to move there permanently.
-But my biggest distraction came in the form of the Marauders, who came into the library not to study, but to talk and use up my valuable time for last-minute studying.
+But my biggest distraction came in the form of the four Gryffindor boys, who came into the library not to study, but to talk and use up my valuable time for last-minute studying.
 Well, Remus and Peter had come to collect some books, but I could not see any logical reason James and Sirius were there.
 They stopped by a table where some Gryffindors were studying, and then found my table.

 I didn’t look at them as they approached, hoping they’d get the hint and leave.
 I was unsuccessful, however; they both sat beside me at my table, and James actually moved some of my books off to the side, removing the giant wall of textbooks I had constructed.

 “I heard you’re planning to live in here,” said James, as he put his feet up on the table in the space he had just cleared.

 “I don’t want to fail my exams,” I reasoned, scowling at his feet.
 “I wasted time all last week, so I have to make up for it now.”